 The AKC has grouped all of the breeds that it registers into seven categories, or groups, roughly based on function and heritage.
 Breeds are grouped together because they share traits of form and function or a common heritage.

-A brisk 30-45 min walk and 1-2 hours of free roaming time per day will keep your Segugio Italiano healthy, happy and fit.
-For apartment dwellers the dog will need regular trips to the dog park.
+A brisk 30-45 minute walk and 1-2 hours of free roaming time per day will keep your Segugio Italiano healthy, happy, and fit.
+As for apartment dwellers, the dog will need regular trips to the dog park.
 For active homes, two or three major outings a week will suffice with lesser activities throughout the rest of the week.
-Playing games and training for dog sports like agility, obedience and rally can also be a great way to give your dog exercise.
+Playing games and training for dog sports like agility, obedience, and rally can also be a great way to give your dog exercise.

-The Segugio Italiano needs a consistent and firm handler.
-He is eager to please and learns quickly.
-As with many hounds they are best kept on lead outside of a fenced area.
-Early socialization with help prevent you from having a shy or timid hound.
+The Segugio Italiano is eager to please and learns quickly and therefore needs a consistent and firm handler.
+As with many hounds, they are best kept on lead when outside of an enclosure.
+Early socialization will help prevent you from having a shy or timid hound.

 |Description||Standard Colors||Registration Code|

 |Tan & Black||196|